davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 During training, we assign a probability to each tag but maximizing the probability of the correct tag $$y$$ sequence among all the other possible tag sequences.

-This is modeled by applying a softmax over all the possible taggings $$y$$:
+This is modelled by applying a softmax over all the possible taggings $$y$$:

 $$\textrm{p(y|X)} = \frac{e^{score(X,y)}}{\sum\limits_{y' \in Y({x})} e^{score(X,y')}}$$